 Let’s look at the most powerful of these principles and practices.

 - User Stories — User stories have brought the customer back to the forefront of the stage.
-Technical staff can easily get distracted from what is essential and valuable for the customer to what is purely a technical matter the customer is oblivious to.
+Technical staff can easily get distracted from what is essential and valuable for the customer to what is purely a technical matter to the customer is oblivious.

 - Face-to-face interactions over documentation — In this day and age, where teams are operating across different continents and time zones, it is easy to get sucked into excessive dependency on online collaboration tools such as emails and instant messaging.
 In these virtual worlds, misunderstandings proliferate, and progress is unnecessarily slow.

 - Frequent iterations — In the pre-Agile world, customers would have to wait months before setting their eyes on the new software.
 It was often the case that what they got was substantially different from what they had.
 Agile tries to resolve this problem with frequent software drops that allow valuable information to find its way back to the developers to adjust their requirements and design.
 The gains achieved are not small when we consider that unclear requirement is one of the top reasons for IT project failures.